SyncDir

 Printer selection menu

-Observe how the selected choice is stored in the registry and is then fed to the "SetMenuDefault" command, so the user could effectively just press return to keep the current printers.
+Observe how the selected choice is stored in the registry and is then fed to the "SetMenuDefault" command, so the user could effectively just press return to keep the current printers at logon.
 There are two versions of all menus, one that forces the user to select and one that allows cancel.
 In case of cancel, the returned value is blank.

 If the list was longer, it may be a better idea to use the ListMenu function instead of the Menu function.
 To show forced input, the ListMenuForced function is used here: